Roni Jones-Perry: Professional clubs

-Jones-Perry has played professionally in Italy, Poland, and Brazil.
-Notable performances include scoring 38 points on 67 attacks Budowlani Łódź in a 3–1 defeat against Radomka Radom.
+Jones-Perry has played professionally in Italy, Poland, Brazil, and Vietnam.
+Notable performances include scoring 38 points on 67 attacks for Budowlani Łódź in a 3–1 defeat against Radomka Radom.

 Jones-Perry was named the Most Valuable Player of the Polish Super Cup after helping Budowlani Łódź win the championship.
 During the season, she was named MVP of the match 9 times and scored a total of 518 points.

+At the end of the 2022/23 season, Jones-Perry finished as the second-highest scorer behind only Tifanny, with a total of 485 points.
+She was named the best server with 39 aces.

 United States national team

 Jones-Perry joined the national team in 2019.
-In the 2019 Pan-American Cup, helping U.S. win a gold medal at the competition for the third straight year.
-Her top performance of the event came against Trinidad & Tobago when she led the team with 14 points on 12 kills, a block and an ace.
+In the 2019 Pan-American Cup, she helped the U.S. win a gold medal, marking the team's third consecutive victory in the competition.
+Her top performance of the event came against Trinidad & Tobago, where she led the team with 14 points on 12 kills, a block, and an ace.

-At the 2021 Pan-American Cup, Jones-Perry received "Best Outside Hitter" award after leading the team to a bronze medal.
-She had 13 kills and 2 blocks, which tied for a match-high 15 points amongst all players.
+At the 2021 Pan-American Cup, Jones-Perry received the "Best Outside Hitter" award after leading the team to a bronze medal.
+She recorded 13 kills and 2 blocks, tying for a match-high 15 points among all players.

-Jones-Perry helped USA repeat as bronze medalists at the 2022 Pan-American Cup.
-She had 24 points on 20 kills and 4 aces in the bronze medal match victory against hosts Mexico.
-In USA's early quarterfinal loss versus Colombia, Jones-Perry had 17 points on 15 kills and 2 blocks.
+Jones-Perry helped the USA repeat as bronze medalists at the 2022 Pan-American Cup.
+She scored 24 points on 20 kills and 4 aces in the bronze medal match victory against hosts Mexico.
+In the USA's early quarterfinal loss to Colombia, Jones-Perry had 17 points on 15 kills and 2 blocks.

-In 2019, Jones-Perry won a gold medal with USA in the NORCECA Champions Cup (later re-branded as the "Pan American Cup Final Six") tournament.
-She had 11 kills on 26 attacks and two aces, 22 excellent receptions and nine digs in the championship match victory versus Dominican Republic.
+In 2019, Jones-Perry won a gold medal with the USA in the NORCECA Champions Cup (later rebranded as the "Pan American Cup Final Six") tournament.
+She recorded 11 kills on 26 attacks and two aces, 22 excellent receptions, and nine digs in the championship match victory against the Dominican Republic.

 Jones-Perry won a silver medal with the team at the Pan-American Cup Final Six tournament.
 Notable performances in the tournament included 13 points on 9 kills, one block, and three aces in a 3–0 win against Mexico.